todaywasawesome/color-coded/QUOTES.md

 “Simply put, things always had to be in a production-ready state: if you wrote it, you darn well had to be there to get it running!”
 —Mike Miller

+“If you think it’s expensive to hire a professional, wait until you hire an amateur.”
+—Red Adair